Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 There is no average lifespan for six line wrasses, but it’s safe to say that they have the possibility to live 10 years or more.

 In general, six line wrasses are incredibly hardy fish once established in the reef aquarium.
-There can be some difficulty with stress from improper care or poor acclimation, but these fish do extremely well once settled in.
+There is some difficulty with stress from improper care or poor acclimation, but these fish do extremely well once settled in.

 What Do They Look Like?